vibbits/training-material/topics/data-management-plans/tutorials/share-preserve/tutorial.md

 title: "Share: Data selection and preservation"
 zenodo_link: ''
 questions:
-- Which biological questions are addressed by the tutorial?
-- Which bioinformatics techniques are important to know for this type of data?
+- Which techniques can be applied to preserve your data?
 objectives:
-- The learning objectives are the goals of the tutorial
-- They will be informed by your audience and will communicate to them and to yourself what you should focus on during the course
-- They are single sentences describing what a learner should be able to do once they have completed the tutorial
-- You can use Bloom's Taxonomy to write effective learning objectives
+- Select what part of your data should be  preserved for verification purposes;
+- Understand the benefits of preserving your data in a public data repository;
+- Preserve you data technically correct.
 time_estimation: 3H
 subtopic: share
 key_points: